Rising Experts: Mini Mentor Immersion (Grades 7-9)

 Admissions Process & Placement

-Applications for the Rising Experts: Mini Mentor Immersion Summer 2021 program will be released on Monday, February 8, 2021.
-Please visit the Apply to a PTY Program webpage for a link to the Summer 2021 application starting February 8.
+Courses for the Rising Experts: Mini Mentor Immersion Fall 2023 program will be released on June 6, 2023.
+Please visit the Apply to a PTY Program webpage for a link to the Fall 2023 application starting August 30.

-After March 8, applications received are examined with the same level of rigor as previously submitted applications, but applications are reviewed on a rolling basis based on the date in which they are received.
+After the close of the priority window, applications received are examined with the same level of rigor as previously submitted applications, but applications are reviewed on a rolling basis based on the date in which they are received.
 Students also may apply for mentorships that are currently full.
 A student’s position on the waiting list for applications received after mentorships are full will be based on eligibility and the date/time the application was submitted.

-We encourage students applying after March 8 to visit the mentorship experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
+We encourage students applying after initial priority window for the session to visit the mentorship experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
 Please note that while we try to keep our website as up-to-date as possible concerning mentorship availability, sometimes our availability changes quickly during peak application times.
 Make sure to check the date published on the website of when the mentorship availability page was last updated.
-We anticipate that many of our mentorship opportunities will fill quickly, so we recommend that students apply before or on March 8 to be considered in our first round of admissions.
+We anticipate that many of our mentorship opportunities will fill quickly, so we recommend that students apply before the end of the initial priority window of the session to be considered in our first round of admissions during the priority window.

-Students will be notified of admissions decisions by April 1 if they applied on or before March 8.
-Students applying after March 8 will receive information about their admission status on a rolling basis after April 1.
+Students will be notified of admissions decisions by September 13 if they applied on or before the close of the priority window.
+Students applying after the session’s initial priority application window will receive information about their admission status on a rolling basis.
+Please refer to the timeline above.

 PTY is unable to process incomplete applications.
 We ask that you complete your application as soon as possible to be considered for admission.
 You can check the completeness of your application through the application portal.
 PTY will also be in touch as soon as possible about missing components.
 However, note that incomplete applications can result in delayed processing and could impact placement.